spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v3/advanced-usage/logging-model-events.md

 Changing only `name` means only the `name` attribute will be logged in the activity, and `text` will be left out.

-## Don't submit logs that have no changed attribute
+## Prevent submitting logs that have no changed attribute

-If we don't want to log changes of **name** property when we update the model and the only property that has been changed is **name**, we have a log with no property, we could add ``protected static $submitEmptyLogs = false`` to prevent submitting this empty log:
+If you don't want to log changes of **name** property for example, when updating the model and the only property that has been changed is **name**, you have a log with no property, you could add ``protected static $submitEmptyLogs = false`` to prevent submitting this empty log:

 ```php
 use Illuminate\Database\Eloquent\Model;